Uttaradit province: History

 During the Ayutthaya kingdom, Mueang Phichai was one of the 16 main Mueang of the Thai kingdom.
 In the reign of King Naresuan, the ruler of Phichai rebelled, joined by the ruler of the Sawankhalok region.
 Their revolt was suppressed and the inhabitants of both cities were forced to move south to Phitsanulok.

 Following the fall of the city of Ayutthaya to the Burmese in 1767, Phichai was the site of several battles against the invaders.
-The ruler of Phichai succeeded in driving back the Burmese and was awarded the title Phraya Phichai Dap Hak - the "Lord of Pichai with a Broken Sword", as he had broken one of his swords in fierce hand-to-hand combat with the enemy.
+The ruler of Phichai drove the Burmese back and was awarded the title Phraya Phichai Dap Hak, the "Lord of Phichai with a Broken Sword".
+He had broken one of his swords in hand-to-hand fighting.